randyrossi/bmc64/README.md

     carts/
     tmp/

-The default directories where BMC64 will look for each file type can be configured in the settings menu.

 You can make drive 8 an IECDevice for the root directory of the SDcard.
 However, I don't recommend loading programs this way.
 The SDcard has slow access times and this will cause audio/video lag (but only during the load).
 This is because any native file access effectively blocks VICE's emulation routines.
 It's fine to load a .PRG this way but don't try running something that needs frequent disk access.
 IEC mode does not support all disk oeprations anyway.
 It's mostly used for testing purposes.

 # Sound